-Portal North Bridge Hudson County, New Jersey Core Capacity Project Development (Rating Assigned November 2017)
+Portal North Bridge Hudson County, New Jersey Core Capacity Project Development (Rating Assigned November 2018)

-Summary Description Proposed Project: Commuter Rail Capacity Improvement 2.3 Miles Core Capacity Capital Cost (\$YOE): \$1,562.72 Million (Includes \$134.1 million in finance charges) Section 5309 Core Capacity Share (\$YOE): \$771.98 Million (49.4%) Annual Operating Cost (opening year 2023): \$0.30 Million Existing Ridership in the Corridor: 184,600 Daily Linked Trips 51,695,800 Annual Linked Trips Existing Useable Space per Passenger: 98.0% Overall Project Rating: Medium-Low Project Justification Rating: Medium-High Local Financial Commitment Rating: Medium-Low
+Summary Description Proposed Project: Commuter Rail Capacity Improvement 2.3 Miles Core Capacity Capital Cost (\$YOE): \$1,641.95 Million (Includes \$233.0 million in finance charges) Section 5309 CIG Share (\$YOE): \$811.12 Million (49.4%) Annual Operating Cost (opening year 2024): \$2.20 Million Existing Ridership in the Corridor: 169,500 Daily Linked Trips 51,695,800 Annual Linked Trips Existing Seated Load: 98.0% Overall Project Rating: Medium-Low Project Justification Rating: Medium-High Local Financial Commitment Rating: Medium-Low

-Project Description: The New Jersey Transit Corporation (NJ TRANSIT) in cooperation with the Gateway Program Development Corporation (GDC), Port Authority of New York and New Jersey (PANYNJ), and the National Railroad Passenger Corporation (Amtrak), propose the construction of a new, two-track fixed structure railroad bridge across the Hackensack River in Hudson County, New Jersey along the Northeast Corridor (NEC).
+Project Description: The New Jersey Transit Corporation (NJ TRANSIT) in cooperation with the Gateway Program Development Corporation (GDC), the Port Authority of New York and New Jersey (PANYNJ), and the National Railroad Passenger Corporation (Amtrak), propose the construction of a new, two-track fixed structure railroad bridge across the Hackensack River in Hudson County, New Jersey, along the Northeast Corridor (NEC).
 The existing moveable swing span bridge has only 23 feet of vertical clearance above the mean high water level and must pivot open to allow maritime traffic to pass through, closing the bridge to rail traffic and interrupting operations on the NEC for both Amtrak and NJ TRANSIT.
-Additionally, the "miter rails," which allow the rails to disengage and the bridge to open and close, permanently restrict speeds on the bridge to 60 miles per hour, while trains can operate at 90 miles per hours on adjacent portions of the NEC.
+Additionally, the "miter rails," which allow the rails to disengage and the bridge to open and close, permanently restrict speeds on the bridge to 60 miles per hour, while trains can operate at 90 miles per hour on adjacent portions of the NEC.
 These conditions create bottlenecks along the NEC, especially during peak commute hours.
 The new bridge is planned to provide enough vertical clearance to accommodate current and forecast maritime traffic and allow trains to operate at higher speeds.
 The proposed project also includes the purchase of 25 multilevel commuter railcars for NJ TRANSIT to expand its service in the corridor.
 The project is estimated to expand commuter rail capacity in the corridor by 10 percent, which meets the requirement in law for Core Capacity projects.